guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 1

-- You may have done this to a book and it's a color.
+- You may have done this to a book and it's a color
   - What are read and red?

 ### Row 2

-- There are three of these words, one of which describes one less than three.
+- There are three of these words, one of which describes one less than three
   - What are to, too, and two?

 ### Row 3

-- You need balls of this to commit this crime.
+- You need balls of this to commit this crime
   - What are steel and steal?

 ### Row 4

-- A small fiery insect and your parent's sister.
+- A small fiery insect and your parent's sister
   - What are ant and aunt?

 ### Row 5

-- To cover with gold, to describe the breathing apparatus of a fish, and a type of professional society.
+- To cover with gold, to describe the breathing apparatus of a fish, and a type of professional society
   - What are gild, gilled, and guild?

 # I